Truss ready to scrap smart motorways and look at making speed limits advisory

 Experiment on roads ‘hasn’t worked’, says frontrunner for prime minister

-Liz Truss has said she would scrap smart motorways and is ready to consider ending compulsory speed limits on these roads if she becomes prime minister as expected next week.
+Liz Truss has said she would scrap smart motorways and is ready to consider ending compulsory speed limits on them if she becomes prime minister next week.

-The foreign secretary made the surprise comments in response to a question from a Conservative member at the party’s final hustings event of the race to succeed Boris Johnson as leader.
+The foreign secretary made the comments in response to a question from a Conservative Party member at its final hustings event of the race to succeed Boris Johnson as leader.

-Smart motorways, which include variable speed limits and the use of hard shoulders as carriageways at busy times, are a highly controversial issue with many Tory members after claims that they increase the risk of accidents.
+Smart motorways, which include variable speed limits and the use of hard shoulders as carriageways at busy times, are controversial with many Tory members after claims that they increase the risk of accidents.

-A Conservative member of the audience at the Wembley hustings, identified only as David, told Ms Truss: “Smart motorways kill.
-They also cause long delays because they close lanes off when there’s a breakdown, which is a problem for people who have to drive as part of their job.

-“They also often impose very low speed limits – mandatory ones - much lower than necessary.

 Register for free to continue reading